zhanwuchao/coffeeweb/README.md

+# !!
+This is outdated and I no longer work on it, possibly it will be updated some day but this is no long a project being actively worked on

 # coffee!web
 Welcome to the website of osu!coffee, this repository will include the site's srouce, planned features, and bug managment!